Front Porch

 About the Front Porch

 The Front Porch isn’t the work.
 It’s the pause before it.
 The place where you decide which door to open — or whether you’re even staying.
+The Porch exists so you don’t have to guess.

 Two main doors from here.
 Pick one.